 A student majoring in economics should acquire a thorough grounding in basic principles and methods of analysis, plus a working competence in several of the specialized and applied fields.
 Examples of such fields are industrial organization, law and economics, money and banking, international trade and finance, public finance, labor economics, health economics, urban and regional economics, and economic development.
 The major in economics can lead to either a Bachelor of Arts or a Bachelor of Science degree.

 Economics majors satisfy the information literacy competency by passing at least one W course in Economics.
-Students may gain enhanced competence in information literacy by taking ECON 2311, 2312W, 2326, or 2327.
+Students may gain enhanced competence in information literacy by taking ECON 2311Q, 2312Q, 2326, or 2327.
 Economics majors satisfy the writing in the major requirement by passing at least one W course in Economics.

-A minor in Economics is described in the Minors section.
+A minor in Economics is described in the “Minors” section.